-If you have neck pain that lasts longer than two weeks to three months, or with predominant arm pain, numbness or tingling, there is often a specific anatomic abnormality causing the symptoms, such as a herniated disc, spinal stenosis, cervical degenerative disc disease, or cervical osteoarthritis.
+If you have neck pain that lasts longer than 2 weeks to 3 months, or with predominant arm pain, numbness, or tingling, there is often a specific anatomic abnormality causing the symptoms, such as a herniated disc, spinal stenosis, cervical degenerative disc disease, or cervical osteoarthritis.

 Upper back pain

 The 12 vertebral bodies in the upper back that are attached to the rib cage make up the thoracic spine (middle or upper back) are firmly attached to the rib cage at each level, providing a great deal of stability and structural support, protecting the heart, lungs, and other important organs within the chest.